Reconfiguration on nowhere dense graph classes: Preliminaries

+We remark that in \cite{eickmeyer2016neighborhood} $r$-projections onto $A$ are defined only for vertices which do not lie inside $A$ themselves.
+This does not affect the statement of \Cref{lem:projection-complexity}, as this change of definition accounts only for a term $|A|$, which can be absorbed in the function $\fproj$.

-\begin{complexity} A problem is fixed-parameter tractable on a class~$\CCC$ of graphs with respect to an input parameter $k$, if there is an algorithm deciding whether a graph $G\in \CCC$ admits a solution of size $k$ in time $f(k)\cdot \abs{V(G)}^c$, for some computable function $f$ and constant~$c$.
-A powerful method in parameterized complexity theory is to compute a problem kernel in a polynomial time pre-computation step, that is, to reduce the input instance to a sub-instance of size bounded in the parameter only (independently of the input graph size).
-Every fixed-parameter tractable problem has a kernel, however, possibly of exponential or worse size.
+\textbf{Parameterized complexity.} A problem is fixed-parameter tractable on a class~$\CCC$ of graphs with respect to a parameter $k$, if there is an algorithm deciding whether a graph $G\in \CCC$ admits a solution of size $k$ in time $f(k)\cdot \abs{V(G)}^c$, for a computable function $f$ and constant~$c$.
+A kernelization algorithm is a polynomial time algorithm which reduces the input instance to a sub-instance of size bounded in the parameter only (independently of the input graph size).
+Every fixed-parameter tractable problem admits a kernel, however, possibly of exponential or worse size.
 For efficient algorithms it is therefore most desirable to obtain polynomial, or optimally even linear, kernels.
+The $\mathsf{W}$-hierarchy is a collection of parameterized complexity classes $\mathsf{FPT}\subseteq \mathsf{W}[1]\subseteq \mathsf{W}[2]\subseteq \ldots$.
+The assumption $\mathsf{FPT}\subsetneq \mathsf{W}[1]$ can be seen as the analogue of the conjecture that $\mathsf{P}\subsetneq \mathsf{NP}$.
+Therefore, showing hardness in the parameterized setting is usually accomplished by establishing an $\mathit{fpt}$-reduction to a $\mathsf{W}[1]$-hard problem.
+We refer to the textbooks \cite{cygan2015parameterized,downey2013fundamentals,flum2006parameterized} for extensive background on parameterized complexity.